EthWorks/ethereum.rb/README.md

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.
 Make sure `rake ethereum:test:setup` passes before running tests.

+You can also run `bin/console` for an interactive prompt that will allow you to experiment.
 Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+Test that do send transactions to blockchain are marked with `blockchain` tag.
+To run first fast tests that use no ether and slow test that do spend ether run the following line:

+    $ sudo bin/install_parity

 You need ethereum node up and running for tests to pass and it needs to be working on testnet (Ropsten).

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Acknowledgements and license